Time Until Next Dispatch order Before 4PM for same day dispatch

 Production Process

 Both casein and whey are produced when heated milk is exposed to something acidic.
 In this sense, they’re both quite similar.
-Casein is the curdled part left in the process while whey is the liquid byproduct.
+Casein is the curdled part left in the process while whey is the liquid by product.
 Both undergo filtration and processing to convert into powder form which can be used to make protein supplements or dairy products.

 Nutritional Content and Benefits